 Using Google Search & Images to Improve Vocabulary

 First think about the reasons that you need to learn English, and make a list of themes, topics, or areas that you need English.
 For example, do you need it for work, the TOEFL or IELTS exam, for travel or just for fun?

 Then you’re going to type some of those topics or themes into the Google search bar and click on “images”.
 In the video, we used the example of cooking.
 From the images that we found, we can review common language related to cooking such as food vocabulary, verb vocabulary, etc..
 We also looked at common house types which could help for test preparation and questions related to describing your house or city.

 So you want to browse through the Google images related to the word that you typed in and try and find pictures with a lot of objects in them that you can practice describing.
 You want to review more than just individual words, try and create a story about the image, or describe what you see using complete sentences.
 You can review the examples of this in the video around minute 14.

 By describing the picture using complete sentences, you’ll be able to see where you get stuck, or where you are lacking (*don’t have*) the necessary vocabulary.
 This is where the learning comes in!
-This week I invite you to our private Facebook group to work on improving your vocabulary together with the English Outside the Box community!
+This week I invite you to our private group messaging community (in the Conversation Club) to work on improving your vocabulary together with the English Outside the Box community!
 If there’s a picture with objects that you don’t recognize or pictures that are difficult to describe, then I want you to share the image in our Facebook group to connect with others and get some help.

 If it’s an object that you don’t know in the image, then use description to identify the object and ask for help.
 For example, you can say: “what is the red thing in the bottom right-hand corner of the image?”
 Or you could explain that you don’t know how to describe what you see happening in the image and you would like some help.